 - W13 — Derby Extra (Turkey) — queued

-If a blade you care about isn’t on either list, email me and I’ll add it to the buy queue.
+If a blade you care about isn’t on either list, email us and we’ll add it to the buy queue.

 Frequently Asked Questions